fatemamos/SMART-SCREEN-READER1/README.md

 Template Matching: Uses computer vision techniques to identify and highlight specific words or patterns within the captured image.

+Navigation: Allows users to navigate through recognized text using mouse gestures, with real-time feedback on the location and content of the text.

+Document Filling: Allows users to fill in forms or documents by selecting fields and entering text using voice commands or typed input.
+This feature guides users through the document, ensuring accurate placement and completion of text fields.

 Barcode Scanning: Detects and decodes various types of barcodes, providing relevant information or actions based on the scanned content.

 Translation: Translates recognized text into the user’s preferred language using Google Cloud Translate services.

-Navigation: Allows users to navigate through recognized text using mouse gestures, with real-time feedback on the location and content of the text.

 #Installation and Setup